 …..the solid white oak varnished case has finger (box) joints and panel construction for the top and bottom with very interesting pivoting latches that are flush with the front side when closed - so allowing a very safe, positive locking.

-Included in the accessory kit are a number of useful items - through the tip-over T-rest does not match its base with any great accuracy and the two parts may well be of different origin as the filing roller-rest and saw table (20 by 40 mm) do not fit the hole - being larger by some 0.275" on the diameter of their support bars.
-Of 59 mm diameter the plain faceplate has one axial slot and adjustable angle plate, 44 mm long by 10 mm by 10 mm.
-The 85 mm diameter three-jaw faceplate is supplied with its own draw bar with a spring-center finder. the universal 68 mm diameter self-centering 3-jaw chuck can grip pieces internally and externally.
+Included in the accessory kit are a number of useful items - though the tip-over T-rest does not match its base with any great accuracy and the two parts may well be of different origin as the filing roller-rest and saw table (20 by 40 mm) do not fit the hole - being larger by some 0.275" on the diameter of their support bars.
+Of 59 mm diameter, the plain faceplate has one axial slot and adjustable angle plate, 44 mm long by 10 mm by 10 mm.
+The 85 mm diameter, faceplate - equipped with clamps - is supplied with its own draw bar with a spring-center finder, the universal 68 mm diameter self-centering 3-jaw chuck can grip pieces internally and externally.
 The pivoting attachment appears to be of good quality as does a tailstock broche - the same as Nr.
 15896 and 15 899 Georg Jacob model respectively.
 A number of collets, ring chucks, wax chucks and arbors complete the set.